Shareholder Threadneedle slams recommended Xstrata-Glencore deal

 LONDON Threadneedle Investments, one of the 25 largest shareholders in Xstrata, said on Monday it remains firmly opposed to the recommended merger with trader Glencore, which it says gives away the miner's future earnings "on the cheap".

-In a letter sent to the board of Xstrata, Iain Richards, head of governance and responsible investment at Threadneedle, described the process through which the deal has emerged and evolved as "deeply disappointing", and making "no sense" for its clients.
+In a letter sent to the board of Xstrata XTA.L, Iain Richards, head of governance and responsible investment at Threadneedle, described the process through which the deal has emerged and evolved as "deeply disappointing", and making "no sense" for its clients.

 "The apparent target fixation on doing a deal has, to our minds, been at the expense of proper consideration being given to the quality and value imbedded in Xstrata and its good prospects as a stand-alone business," Richards said.

-Xstrata gave its long-awaited blessing to Glencore's $33 billion (20 billion pounds) bid on Monday, bowing to investor pressure by revising the deal's structure to ensure a controversial plan to retain the miner's top managers does not scupper the tie-up.
+Xstrata gave its long-awaited blessing to Glencore's $33 billion bid on Monday, bowing to investor pressure by revising the deal's structure to ensure a controversial plan to retain the miner's top managers does not scupper the tie-up.

 (Reporting by Sinead Cruise, editing by Laurence Fletcher)